 Tony Juniper, Chair of Natural England, gave a powerful speech this week about why a strong natural environment is essential for the economy.
 It’s worth a read - see the GOV.UK website.

-Chris Packham is planning another Walk for Wildlife on Saturday 26th November - find out more on the People's Walk for Wildlife website.
+Chris Packham is planning another Walk for Wildlife on Saturday 26th November.

 I came across these lovely, informative, Slow the Flow films from the Environment Agency about natural solutions to climate change.
 Enjoy!